Maintenance of Certification Assessments

 NOTE: Please be sure to complete the CME credit process PRIOR to submitting your MOC responses.
 The number of MOC points earned will equal the number of CME credits claimed (up to a maximum of 34 points).
 To earn MOC points, you have to claim your CME credits and answer the assessment questions.

-DEADLINE: The MOC Assessment must be submitted on or before December 2020 to be eligible to receive ABIM or ABP MOC Points.
-CME credit must be claimed before completing the MOC Assessment.
-The amount of CME credit claimed is equal to the MOC points awarded.
+DEADLINE: ABIM MOC Assessment must be submitted on or before December 31, 2020 to be eligible to receive ABIM MOC points.
+ABP MOC Assessment must be submitted on or before December 1, 2020 to be eligible to receive ABP MOC points.
+The amount of MOC points claimed is equal to the CME credits awarded.
 To submit your MOC assessment responses follow the following instructions.

 From the Online Planner and Mobile